 On March 28, 2008, the Company entered into a new \$500.0 million secured credit agreement ("Credit Facility") with The Royal Bank of Scotland plc as administrative agent (the "Administrative Agent") and a syndicate of lenders.
-The amount available for borrowing at any one time is limited to the borrowing base for the Company's properties other than in the State of Alabama, which was initially set at \$150.0 million.
-In July 2008, the Company expanded its borrowing base under the \$500.0 million Credit Facility from \$150.0 million to \$175.0 million.
-The borrowing base will be re-determined semi-annually by the lenders in their sole discretion based on reserve reports as prepared by reserve engineers, together with, among other things, the oil and natural gas prices at such time.
+The amount available for borrowing at any one time is limited to the borrowing base for the Company's properties other than in the State of Alabama.
+As of June 30, 2009, the borrowing base under the \$500.0 million Credit Facility was \$115.0 million.
+The borrowing base is re-determined semi-annually by the lenders in their sole discretion based on reserve reports as prepared by reserve engineers, together with, among other things, the oil and natural gas prices at such time.
 Any increase in each borrowing base must be approved by all of the lenders.
-Under certain conditions, the Credit Facility may be increased up to an additional \$225.0 million.
 The Credit Facility matures on October 31, 2010.